Healthcare in Albania

 According to the Constitution of Albania, citizens are entitled to healthcare.
 The healthcare system in Albania is primarily public.
 The public system is made up of three tiers: primary care, secondary care, and tertiary care.
 Primary healthcare covers basic health needs.
-Secondary healthcare is needed when seeing a specialist after being referred to by a general doctor.
-Tertiary healthcare funds highly specialized medical care that is needed over a long duration of time.
+Secondary healthcare is needed when seeing a specialist after being referred to by a general practitioner.
+Tertiary healthcare funds are dedicated for highly specialized medical care that is needed over a long duration of time.
 There are over 400 public clinics that offer both primary and secondary healthcare services, along with over 40 public hospitals that offer tertiary healthcare services.

 In 2018, per capita healthcare spending in Albania was US$275, an approximate 20% increase from 2017.
 Public healthcare is financed by employers and employees who fill a government fund with money.
 The Albanian Health Insurance Institute, which was established in 1994, currently covers the cost of health care.
 It is primarily funded by a 3.4% charge on gross salaries.

-Over the last decade, the private healthcare sector has significantly grown, with there now being over 10 private hospitals and many private clinics.
+Over the last decade, the private healthcare sector has significantly grown with over 10 private hospitals and many private clinics.
 Generally, dental and pharmaceutical care services are private.
 Albania has over 1,000 pharmacies, with nearly all the drugs sold in them being imports from other countries.